cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 ### Receipts and timeouts

 IBC works over a distributed network.
-Thus, it might be that IBC needs to rely on potentially faulty relayers to relay messages between ledgers.
-Additionally, cross-chain communication requires handling instances where a packet does not get sent to its destination on time or at all.
+It might be that IBC needs to rely on potentially faulty relayers to relay messages between ledgers.
+Cross-chain communication also requires handling instances where a packet does not get sent to its destination on time or at all.

 A proof-of-packet timeout can be submitted to the original chain when a timeout is reached, which can then perform the application-specific logic to timeout the packet by rolling back the packet send changes refunding senders any locked funds.